gregorco/The-NodeJS-Master-Class/hwassign2/readme.txt

 address, and street address.

 2. Users can log in and log out by creating or destroying a token.
- - [?] how to do this?
+ - [?/] how to do this?
-   - [?] explicit login with POST and path "/login", with email and password in body, then if email and password match to existing user, then generate and return token that can expire.
+   - [?/] explicit login with POST and path "/login", with email and password in body, then if email and password match to existing user, then generate and return token that can expire.
+     - 5/17/2020 A: yes - done
+ [/] add support for the /logout path
+   [/] have router for /logout that gets tokenId from headers and userId from body [X] match userId to token and if match then delete token
+    - 22:23 chose to use POST method with tokenId in request header and nothing in body and works as far as I can tell.
 3. When a user is logged in, they should be able to GET all the possible menu items (these items can be hardcoded into the system).